top of page

 About

-As an activist, Bruno strives for the dismantling of oppressive systems while also working to re-imagine his own music scene as one accessible and open to all.
-In 2023, he joined Jazz Against Genocide as a composer and performer, an organization that has him merge his artistic practice with boots on the ground activism.
+As an activist, Bruno strives for the dismantling of oppressive systems while working to reimagine his own music scene as one accessible and open to all.
+In 2023, he joined Jazz Against Genocide, an organization that merges his artistic practice with boots on the ground activism, as a composer and performer.

 • Instagram